bubaflub/parrot-gmp/docs/tutorial.md

 The Way of the NCI Ninja
 ------------------------

 NCI stands for native call interface.
 If you are familiar with Java, it fulfills some of the same purposes as JNI - it allows you to interface with existing C libraries without having to write C code.
-Furthermore, the actual implementation details of a function you want to use are not important - you only need to know the function signature (the return type, the function name, and the parameters) and any structs taht are used.
+Furthermore, the actual implementation details of a function you want to use are not important - you only need to know the function signature (the return type, the function name, and the parameters) and any structs that are used.

 TODO: add note about how NCI architecture in Parrot calling conventions?